Israeli settlement: Dismantling of settlements

 An early evacuation took place in 1982 as part of the Egypt–Israel peace treaty, when Israel was required to evacuate its settlers from the 18 Sinai settlements.
 Arab parties to the conflict had demanded the dismantlement of the settlements as a condition for peace with Israel.
 The evacuation was carried out with force in some instances, for example in Yamit.
 The settlements were demolished, as it was feared that settlers might try to return to their homes after the evacuation.

-Israel's unilateral disengagement plan took place in 2005.
+Israel's unilateral disengagement from the Gaza Strip took place in 2005.
 It involved the evacuation of settlements in the Gaza Strip and part of the West Bank, including all 21 settlements in Gaza and four in the West Bank, while retaining control over Gaza's borders, coastline, and airspace.
-Most of these settlements had existed since the early 1980s, some were over 30 years old; the total population involved was more than 10,000.
+Most of these settlements had existed since the early 1980s, some were over 30 years old; the total population involved was more than 8,000.
 There was significant opposition to the plan among parts of the Israeli public, and especially those living in the territories.
 George W. Bush said that a permanent peace deal would have to reflect "demographic realities" in the West Bank regarding Israel's settlements.

+The Israeli human rights group GISHA maintains that despite the disengagement, Israel continues to occupy Gaza because it maintains its control over the area.
+For example, Israel maintains control over Gaza's airspace and waters, its borders (specifically, passage of goods and people to and from Gaza), the population registry, its telecommunications networks, and the collection of customs and tax on imports.
+GISHA also reports that Israel continues to control Gaza's infrastructure through its control over the supply of resources such as electricity.
+In addition, under the disengagement plan, Israel can prevent the PA from reopening its airport or seaport.